Skip to main content

 • When using SpringBoot

-Modify application.yml or application.properties and set jimmer.foreign-key-enabled-by-default to false
+Modify application.yml or application.properties and set jimmer.is-foreign-key-enabled-by-default to false

 • When not using SpringBoot